raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

 #### The point is that for stable IaaS workloads infrastructure cost should not be the primary driver for deciding where to locate. ####

-For some clients there are reasons beside cost that drive the decision to stay on-premises, if a client only focuses on infrastucture savings their journey to cloud may fall short of expectations.
+For some clients there are reasons beside cost that drive the decision to stay on-premises, if a client only focuses on infrastucture savings without transformation their journey to cloud may fall short of expectations.